 Even the members of Easy Company (pic. above) made famous in Stephen Speilberg's HBO series Band of Brothers piled eight to a taxi to get to The Clifton from their base in nearby Aldbourne during their nine months in Wiltshire prior to D-Day.

-Today, the The Clifton still buzzes with life as popular pub amongst Old Town locals thanks to new landlords Darren & Vicky Turner who took over in May 2014.
+Today, the The Clifton still buzzes with life as popular pub amongst Old Town locals thanks to Vicky, Lauren & James who took over in November 2021.

 Tribute to Isambard Kingdon Brunel